Solving Linear Systems on Quantum Hardware with Hybrid HHL++: Introduction

-The remainder of this paper is organized as follows.
-Section~\ref{section:eigenvalue_inversion} describes the eigenvalue inversion component of HHL and the different approaches that have been proposed in the literature.
-Section~\ref{section:Techniques for Enhancing Hybrid HHL} introduces the novel techniques for enhancing Hybrid HHL.
-In particular, Section \ref{section:semi_classical_qpe} introduces QCL-QPE, and shows benchmarks on quantum hardware, the trapped-ion Quantinuum System Model H$1$-$2$.
-This section also explains how the QCL-QPE is integrated to the Hybrid HHL to estimate the relevant eigenvalues.
-Section~\ref{sec:evol_time_optimization} introduces the algorithmic contributions, focusing on its novelties.
-It also contains results obtained from experiments on hardware showing how these algorithms allow for estimating the eigenvalues accurately.
-Section~\ref{section:Classical-Quantum Hybrid HHL with Quantum Conditional Logic} describes a known formulation of portfolio optimization as a QLSP, which makes it compatible with HHL and it presents a detailed comparative analysis of the hardware demonstrations of the end-to-end Hybrid HHL with dynamic quantum circuits to solve this particular problem.
-Section~\ref{section:approaches} discusses different approaches for the eigenvalue inversion in terms of hardware features.
+\textbf{Paper Organization} The remainder of this paper is organized as follows.
+Section~\ref{sec:rev_of_hybrid} reviews both HHL and Hybrid HHL, Section~\ref{sec:hybrid_hhl_plusplus} introduces the novel techniques for enhancing Hybrid HHL culminating in the Hybrid HHL$^{++}$ algorithm.
+Section \ref{sec:results} presents the results of our experiments from simulation and the Quantinuum H-series devices and noisy emulators.
+Section \ref{section:scale} presents an analysis of future hardware demonstrations by simulating different levels of noise on the quantum hardware and increasing the problem size.
 Finally, Section~\ref{sec:Conclusions} summarizes the results of this work, and concludes the article.